Winter Guide

 bigbearmountainresort.com

-illegal and dangerous.
-Snowplows, narrow lanes, and limited visibility make these areas extremely risky for both drivers and pedestrians.
-California Highway Patrol frequently tickets or tows vehicles parked on highway shoulders.
+Snowplows, narrow lanes, blind corners, and limited shoulders make highway parking extremely risky.
+California Highway Patrol frequently issues tickets or tows vehicles parked on highway shoulders.

 Do I need an Adventure Pass to play in the snow in Big Bear?